 Requests to undertake filming or promotional activities within the public areas of Woking town centre falls under the jurisdiction of two organisations.

-- Woking Shopping manages bookings within the shopping centres (Peacocks and Wolsey Shopping Centres) and for Jubilee Square, Mercia Walk and Commercial Way.
+- Victoria Place manages bookings within Woking town centre's shopping centre and for Jubilee Square, Mercia Walk and Commercial Way.

 Phone: 01483 741 000